 I’ll probably never know if that wreck was merely an unfortunate event or if it kept me from something else happening.
 Maybe had I continued down the road, I would have been in a worse accident or maybe my mistake put me in the right place at the right time later or maybe I just had a dumb moment.
 No matter the reason, I found myself at a detour having to take the long way around to get back to where I wanted to be.

 ” Detours are a good thing that often feel bad.
 This is because it’s in our detours that we’re developed for our destiny.
 Because of the detour, we must go off the beaten path, take longer than we had wished, and be inconvenienced more than we had hoped. “- Dr. Tony Evans

 I’ve had many detours in my life, few of which I enjoyed… at least in the beginning.My need for control is a daily struggle against God’s call to submit.
 But I’m learning… slowly… that detours may just have some good in them.
 Some detours gave me exactly the skill I needed for my next thing.
-Other detours, I have yet to see the why, and thinking about them kinda pisses me off.
+Other detours, I have yet to see the why, and thinking about them kinda gives me anxiety all over again.

 No I’m not trying to paint my car accident as some miraculous event and try to make it seem like it’s a good thing.
 It’s not.
 And Yeah, I wish I hadn’t wrecked.
 I wish a lot of things were different than they are.
 That’s life.
 But I am learning to recognize the insight and experience that only comes from unexpected events whether they are your mistake or something someone else has done to you, and while I may hate the situation, I can still use what I learn as fuel to better my life.
 Terrible things happen, far worse than car accidents, and they give us experiences we wish we didn’t have, depth we could do without, and understanding and empathy we would prefer to just read about.
 BUT, while we can’t always pick our course, I do believe we can use our experiences to enhance our lives and the lives of others.